guimsilvaa/RocsValidRoc/README.md

 * Besides AUC values, we provide the optimal threshold in a given ROC curve, which is calculated following https://en.wikipedia.org/wiki/Youden%27s_J_statistic
 * RocsValidRoc must be used with databases previously prepared by OMEGA conformer generation.
 * Also, it is compatible to be used after a regular ROCS run (for this, try ´Build single OR multi query ROC curve from ROCS results´).
 However, RocsValidRoc already comes with ROCS function implemented. ** Just remember, if you use ROCS separetely/previous to RocsValidRoc, name your OMEGA processed databases with terms ´actives´ and ´decoys´ and then you may proceed to run RocsValidRoc **
-* note: this script was developed by me for personal purposes (especially to practice python skills) and it does not have a link to OpenEye.
+* note: this homemade script was developed by me for personal purposes (especially to practice python skills) and it does not has a link to OpenEye.

 > Author: Guilherme M. Silva (guimsilva@gmail.com)